 />

-• Hybrid workflows - Collect some information in your own UI, then let Elements handle the rest
+- Hybrid workflows — Collect some information in your own UI (e.g. property address or loan purpose), then hand off to the Element for the full application.

 import { LoanApplicationElement } from "@pylonlending/react-elements";